 For some great information on locating Great Lakes carp, the effects of water height, and the dedication and mindset you need to consistently catch Great Lakes carp on the fly, check out this seven-year trip report.
 The first part of the post has a lot of very valuable information, particularly when you really analyze it.

-PRESENTATIONS FOR GREAT LAKES CARP AND FOR ALL CARP
+PRESENTATIONS FOR GREAT LAKES CARP

 If there is one factor that I would describe as more or less universal, it is a carp’s dislike of plopping sounds onto the water.
 They absolutely hate it.
 They have a Weberian apparatus, which makes them particularly sensitive to vibration.
 Many species of fish are attracted to the disturbance and sound of a fly falling into the water, but normally not carp.
 I try to avoid plopping sounds at all costs, and the pitch of the plopping sound may be key.
 Any high-pitched plop drives carp away in my experience.
 For this reason, cast farther away when using larger barbell eyes, and try to use them for mainly deeper water and in windy conditions.